MathiasSeguy-Android2EE/RxTraining/docs/Doc4_ObservableCreators.md

                 () -> System.out.println("On complete is called"));//not called

         Answer4_Observable_Creators.timeInterval = 2;
-        //With Defer, the observer is recreated by calling again Answer4_Observable_Creators.getDefer(),
+        //With Defer, the observable instance is recreated by calling again Answer4_Observable_Creators.getDefer(),
         // so your changes will be took into account because a brand new Observable is created observableDefered.subscribe(letter -> {
                     numberOfLoop2++;